3 Tips to Improve Relationships

 2. Playful Passion

 If you want to re-ignite some playful passion, how you say things is even more important than content.
 A soft tonality with loving assertiveness is what you are aiming for.
 ‘Think ‘playful’ before you speak.
-A playful smile with playful eyes is perfectly passionate.
+A playful smile with playful eyes can ignite an intimacy.
 By contrast, impatient snappy, confrontational, disrespect is a passion killer.
-Playing games is a great way to ignite fresh beginnings, perhaps you could decide to choose one new idea each week/month to stimulate fun.
+Playing games together is a great way to ignite fun.

 3. Active Listening